PangMeng92/VD-GAN/README.md

 # VD-GAN

-Variation Disentangling Generative Adversarial Network (VD-GAN)
+Variation Disentangling Generative Adversarial Network (VD-GAN).
 This work was submitted to IEEE Transactions on Information Forensics and Security (TIFs).

 In this package, we implement our VD-GAN using Pytorch, and train/test the VD-GAN model on CAS-PEAL (disguise) dataset.